-Danielle Monahan is a mixed media artist who specializes in painting.
+Danielle Monahan is a painter as well as a graphic artist.
 Her subjects vary from images found in nature to portraits.
 She often combines images, distorts images or works with abstraction.
 Her main focus, while creating a work of art is subject matter, color relation, and layering techniques.
 Have a look at her website for more information or to contact her.

 Doretta Miller, known for her gouache and watercolor paintings of China, recently returned to painting in oils on canvas.
 Recent subjects include local scenes, and still life objects including portraits of chairs.
 Her work is included in the permanent collections of The Albany Institute of History and Art, and The Hyde Collection, and is represented at First Street Gallery, NYC.